isaaxite/deploy-posts-to-github-issue/README.md

 Then, you can write a post what you want 🎊.

 ### Init

+Create a github reposibility as your issue-blog, clone it at local environment

 Use the below `cmd` to init a configuration file.
 A file name `isubo.conf.yml` will be created at current directory.It contain several required setting and a lost of optional setting that have default.You can alter theme according to your situation.